princeyadav0136/DevTinder/revise.md

 - What is middleware
 - How express JS basically handles requests behind the scenes
 - Difference between app.use and app.all
+- Write a dummy auth middleware for admin
+- Write a dummy auth middleware for all user routes, except /user/login